29next/developer-docs/docs/api/admin/guides/order-management.md

 ### Order Items Editing

-Editing items on an order is common practice, such as swapping products purchased for a different size or color.
+Editing items on an order is common practice, such as swapping products purchased for a different size or color with the same value without needing to collect payment or create a refund.

 :::info Only Available on 2024-04-01 API Version
 Order editing APIs are only available on 2024-04-01 API Version and above, if you are still using older versions we recommend you upgrade your integration.